A topic from the subject of Physical Chemistry in Chemistry.

 Solid Phase

 Solids have a definite shape and volume.
-The particles in solids are tightly packed and vibrate in place.
+The particles in solids are tightly packed and vibrate in fixed positions.
 Solids are typically hard and difficult to compress.
+The strong intermolecular forces hold the particles rigidly in place.

 Liquid Phase

 Liquids have a definite volume but not a definite shape.
-The particles in liquids are more loosely packed and can move around each other.
+The particles in liquids are more loosely packed than in solids and can move around each other.
 Liquids are typically fluid and can flow easily.
+Intermolecular forces are weaker than in solids, allowing for particle movement.

 Gas Phase

 Gases have neither a definite shape nor volume.
-The particles in gases are far apart and move freely.
+The particles in gases are far apart and move freely and randomly.
 Gases are typically compressible and expand to fill the available space.
+Intermolecular forces are very weak.

 Phase Transitions

 Phase transitions occur when matter changes from one phase to another.
+These transitions are accompanied by energy changes (either absorption or release of heat).
 These transitions can be caused by changes in temperature, pressure, or both.
+A phase diagram illustrates the conditions under which different phases exist.

 Experiment: Phases of Matter